Imagen 4 vs Gemini 2.5 Flash Image vs GPT Image: Pick by Use Case

 The clear winner here

-Verdict: any image with text labels → GPT Image 2 first, Gemini as backup, Imagen 4 not a fit.
+Verdict: any image with text labels → GPT Image 2 as primary, Gemini as backup, Imagen 4 not a fit.

 Prompt 2: blog hero photoreal concept